-- GDP of Dayton MSA is more than $435 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 8% over the past 10 years.
+- GDP of Dayton MSA is nearly $35.4 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 7% over the past 10 years.

-- The Dayton metro area has seen 60 consecutive months of year-over-year payroll growth between October 2013 and September 2018.
+- The Dayton metro area has seen 60 consecutive months of year-over-year payroll growth between October 2013 and September 2018, prior to the pandemic.